andrewf137/company_test/README.md

 ## Notes

 * The third party rest api is defined in the .env file.
-* The api token is defined in the .env file (only that token `123456` will work).
+* The api token is defined in the .env file (only token `123456` will work).
-* The token validation is enforced via the TokenIsValid middleware.
+* The token validation is enforced via the `TokenIsValid` middleware.
-* I didn't implement issuing and refreshing of token as it was not indicated.
+* I didn't implement issuing and refreshing of tokens as it was not indicated.
 * I didn't implement user login as it was not indicated.
 * The Laravel Manager Design Pattern was implemented via `KanyeApiRestDriver` and `KanyeQuotesManager` classes and the config file `config/kanye-quotes.php`.
 The `KanyeQuotesManager` was registered in `AppServiceProvider`.
 * The following is the list of files that have been added (or updated) by me to a fresh Laravel 10.10 installation: